Şahverdi Çetin

-Şahverdi Çetin (born 28 September 2000) is a German professional footballer who plays as a midfielder for Turkish club Serik Belediyespor.
+Şahverdi Çetin (born 28 September 2000) is a German professional footballer who plays as a midfielder for Turkish club Mardin 1969.

 Club career

 Çetin joined the youth academy of Eintracht Frankfurt in 2013, and signed his first professional contract with them in 2017 before moving to Ankaragücü in 2020. Çetin made his professional debut with Ankaragücü in a 5–3 Süper Lig loss to Çaykur Rizespor on 17 October 2020.

 On 13 January 2023, Çetin signed a 1.5-year contract with Dordrecht in the Netherlands.

+In January 2026, Çetin joined TFF Second League club Mardin 1969, after spending one-and-a-half years with Serikspor.

 International career

 Born in Germany, Çetin is of Turkish descent.
 He is a youth international for Germany.